Twinklebear/eigen_vec3.ispc/README.md

 arXiv.org: [physics/0610206](http://arxiv.org/abs/physics/0610206)

-The source for the various methods discussed in the paper is provided [online](http://www.mpi-hd.mpg.de/personalhomes/globes/3x3/) and is LGPGL v2 licensed.
+The source for the various methods discussed in the paper is provided [online](http://www.mpi-hd.mpg.de/personalhomes/globes/3x3/) and is LGPL v2 licensed.

 If you require a fast double precision implementation Kopp's C or FORTRAN implementation is likely a better choice, at the time of writing double precision doesn't perform very well in ispc.
 However if you